aboveyunhai/FitEtc/README.md

 then execute `react-native run android`

 ### Motivation:
-There are already tons of well-built fitness apps around, but I'm the particular oddity who has no interest in those fitness communities, notifications, etc.
+There are already tons of well-built fitness apps around, but I'm the particular oddity who has no interest in those fitness communities, notifications, etc. <br>
 Those also created many unnecessary bundles and huge battery comsumption<br>
 So I just want to create a **pure** pedometer app for myself and my family.
 Silently run in the background with minial battery usage.<br>